 The Bodhisatta was once a royal treasurer.
 He had an innate understanding of signs and omens.
 One day when he saw a dead mouse along the road during a special position of the stars, he remarked out loud to no one in particular that anyone who took the mouse would have good luck starting a business and finding a wife.
 A poor young man with a good heart overheard these words and, knowing that the treasurer was a wise man, picked it up and promptly sold it for one farthing to a tavern owner as cat food.
 And this set up a series of events that would prove the Bodhisatta’s prediction.

 The young man used his farthing to buy molasses that he gave along with drinking water to some flower gatherers in exchange for some of their flowers.
 He sold these flowers and the next day bought a larger amount of molasses.
 This time the same people gave him some flowering plants, which in a short time he was able to turn into eight pennies profit.

 Later on, a storm blew down leaves and rotten branches all around the king’s palace.
-It was far too much work for the gardener to manage by himself, but the young man agreed to remove it all if he could keep it, and the gardener happily agreed.
+It was far too much work for the gardener to manage by himself, but the young man agreed to remove it all if he could keep everything, and the gardener happily agreed.
 He got children from a playground to help him gather the debris by offering them molasses.
 When it was all piled up in front of the palace, the royal potter, in need of fuel for his kiln, passed by and bought the lot of it for sixteen pennies plus some pottery.